netscaler/netscaler-k8s-ingress-controller/docs/vault.md

 Once the issuer is successfully registered , you need to get the certificate for the ingress domain `kuard.example.com`.

 You need to create a "certificate" resource with the commonName and dnsNames.
-For more information, see [cert-manager documenataion](https://cert-manager.readthedocs.io/en/latest/reference/certificates.html).
+For more information, see [cert-manager documentation](https://cert-manager.readthedocs.io/en/latest/reference/certificates.html).
 You can specify multiple dnsNames which will be used for SAN field in the certificate.

-To create a "cerficate" CRD object for the certificate, perform the following:
+To create a "certificate" CRD object for the certificate, perform the following:

 1. Create a file called `certificate.yaml` with the following configuration: